Maantol/ConnectiCarV2/RaspberryPiScripts/README.md

 ```sh
 ip a
 ```
-2. Replace the interface from startupscript with the one starting with "enx"
+2. Replace the interface from `startupscript.sh` with the one starting with "enx"
 ```sh
 interface= YOUR ADDRESS FROM ip a
 ```